Skip to main content

 Project Goal & Objectives

-The overarching goals of the project are to improve the livelihoods of smallholder pig producers, in a sustainable manner, through increased productivity and incomes.
-Specific objectives are to:
+The overarching goals of the project were to improve the livelihoods of smallholder pig producers, in a sustainable manner, through increased productivity and incomes.
+Specific objectives were to:

 1. Develop, pilot, and evaluate an integrated pig husbandry package comprising herd health, feeds and appropriate pig feeding and improved pig genetics